jack-richards/bptf-autopricer/README.md

   }
 }
 ```
-- Note that the same JSON structure is used when an item or an array of items is returned by the API.
+- The same JSON structure is also used when an item or an array of items is returned from the API.

-- This JSON format is fully compatible with what [TF2 Auto Bot](https://github.com/TF2Autobot/tf2autobot) requires for a custom pricer implementation.
+**Note:** `tf2-trading-bot` uses this table as its **pricelist**.
+Any items listed here will be actively banked.

+### To **stop banking** an item:
+1. Remove the item from `item_list.json` so that `bptf-autopricer` stops pricing it.
+2. Delete the corresponding item record from the pricelist database table.

+### To **start banking** an item:
+1. Add the item to `item_list.json`, which will trigger `bptf-autopricer` to start pricing it.
+2. Once priced, it will automatically be included in the pricelist database table and begin being banked.

-#
+# API
 Now I'll highlight the different API routes you can make queries to, and what responses you can expect to receive.\
 Please note that both the Socket IO server and API run locally (localhost) on the port defined in `config.json`.
-#

 ```plain text
 GET /items/:sku